How Raising Kids Today Puts Them in a Straightjacket

 However, above all else, let’s give our kids love.
 Let’s spend quality time with them and do fun things with them.

 Let’s never throw away their hopes or dreams and try to replace them with our own beliefs and prejudices.
-If your child wants to do ballet, let him!
-If he wants to sing or ride horses, let him.
+Thus, if your child wants to do ballet, let him!
+If he also wants to sing or ride horses, let him.

-We’re not here to limit them.
-That doesn’t do any good.
+We’re not here to limit them, because that doesn’t do any good.
 They have to experiment and live life to the max.

 Who knows what the future holds.
-However, we do know what the present holds.
-It holds childhood, love, understanding, fun, and joy.
+However, we do know what the present holds, childhood, love, understanding, fun, and joy.